Travel Health Alerts

 Please note: Reimbursement for any mandatory quarantine expenses associated with university-sponsored travel is the responsibility of the sending unit or department.

-Fully vaccinated faculty, staff, postdocs, and graduate students are permitted to travel both domestically and internationally without requesting an exception.
+Faculty, staff, postdocs, and graduate students are permitted to travel both domestically and internationally without requesting an exception.
 Field research involving human subjects no longer requires prior approval.

 All undergraduate international travelers who have not been fully vaccinated or boosted and have a university-approved exemption should work with their sending program/unit and must comply with any mitigation strategies recommended by the university.